arnabganguly/Kafkaconnect/README.md

 ### Lab Objective
-- This lab explores ways to use **Kafka Connect** on an HDInsight Managed Kafka Cluster in both **Standalone Mode** and **Distributed Mode**
+- This lab explores ways to use **Kafka Connect** on an HDInsight Managed Kafka Cluster in both **Standalone Mode** and **Distributed Mode**. - The connect cluster in bot hthe setups would ingest messages from twitter and  write them to an Azure Storage Blob.

 #### Standalone Mode
 - Single edge on the HDInsight cluster will used to demonstrate a standalone mode setup.

 #### Distributed Mode
 -  Two edge nodes on an HDInsight cluster will be used to demonstrate a distributed mode setup.
-This is a scalable setup where more edge nodes can be added.

- - Edges nodes can be added to an HDInsight cluster [either at the time of creation](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apps-use-edge-node#add-an-edge-node-when-creating-a-cluster) or [post creation](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apps-use-edge-node#add-an-edge-node-to-an-existing-cluster).
+ - Scalabilty is achieved in Kafka Connect with the addition of more edges nodes an HDInsight cluster [either at the time of creation](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apps-use-edge-node#add-an-edge-node-when-creating-a-cluster) or [post creation](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apps-use-edge-node#add-an-edge-node-to-an-existing-cluster).

-- The number of Edge nodes can be scaled up or down on an existing cluster and this functionality can be used to scale the size of the Kafka Connect cluster.
+- Since the number of Edge nodes can be scaled up or down on an existing cluster , this functionality can be used to scale the size of the Kafka Connect cluster as well.

-- The connect cluster would ingest messages from twitter and rgen write them to an Azure Storage Blob.

 ![HDInsight Kafka Schema Registry](https://github.com/arnabganguly/Kafkaconnect/blob/master/images/pic2.png)